 But I always cook one special thing for platter night, and it is often a vegetable dish that is healthy and irresistible.
 When I make these hot, spicy sweet potato wedges with chipotle aioli, they are the stars of platter night.
 They are amazing!

-Here’s the recipe for chili and brown sugar baked sweet potato wedges with chipotle aioli dipping sauce.
+Here’s the recipe for chili and brown sugar baked sweet potato fries with chipotle aioli dipping sauce.
 If you make this recipe, please come back to leave a review and let me know how you like it!Print